rod-meaney/cp-led-matrix/README.md

 From this Repository
 * Copy across Code.py and cfg
 * Update cfg with your local wirelss name and password
+* Register (https://timezonedb.com/), then Update cfg with your timezonedb_api_key.
+Micopython and Circuitpython are missing ALOT of python libraries and this helps us manage accurate time.
 * Copy across directories -> animation, data, img, saved, static, utils

 You should now be able to run code.py, and be able to go to the 'website', the address will be in the Thonny IDE. but it won't do much until we hook up our LED Matrix